SirJohnK/LocalizationResourceManager.Maui/README.md

 - Easy setup with builder pattern extension
 - Supports multiple Resource managers
 - Supports file based Resource managers
+- Supports key identification of specific Resource managers
+- Supports page specific Resource managers
+- Supports adding Resource managers at runtime
 - Supports storing and restoring of the latest set culture
+- Supports View Models without .NET Maui dependency
+- Support monitoring of platform culture changes
+- Supports Resource names with dots
+- Supports updating Settings at runtime
+- New `ILocalizationResourceManager` interface registered, with or without a key for identification, for constructor injection with DI
+- New `ILocalizationSettings` interface registered for constructor injection with DI
-- New `ILocalizationResourceManager` interface registered for constructor injection with DI
+- New `IPlatformCulture` interface registered for constructor injection with DI
 - Stores current Default / System culture
-- Supports Resource names with dots.
-- Option to set a placeholder text to be displayed if text is not found.
+- Option to set a placeholder text to be displayed if text is not found
-- `TranslateBindingExtension` for custom binding with format and plural support in XAML by [Stephen Quan](https://github.com/stephenquan).
+- `TranslateBindingExtension` for custom binding with format and plural support in XAML by [Stephen Quan](https://github.com/stephenquan)
 - Uses the [WeakEventManager](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.weakeventmanager) (.NET MAUI)

 For localized texts used in XAML and/or code behind, we still have: